Czech firm hits right tune with vinyl records in fashion

 During the 1980s demand for vinyl records began to ebb as CDs and DVDs emerged.
 Production bottomed out in the early 1990s when GZ Media was producing just some 200,000 pieces a year.

-In 1989, the communist regime collapsed and GZ Media was up for grabs as part of a nation-wide privatisation programme.
+In 1989, the communist regime collapsed and GZ Media was up for grabs as part of a nation-wide privatization program.
 It ended up in the hands of U.S. fund Winslow Partners, which later sold it to the firm's own management.

 Last Christmas, it made a special Beatles recording gift box approved by Paul McCartney and is now working on a special gift packaging of The Who discography.